"Can I ask you something?" asked the fox, squatting down beside Chris where he was keeping watch on the skin-stealer's body.

 Chris hesitated, knowing that the fox was probably reading his expression no matter how blank he kept it.
 "I'm going to say yes, but if you want more detail you're going to have to ask Magus Frummelt."

 "Ah."
 The fox waited for a heartbeat, then asked: "So why didn't you follow the skin-stealer?
-By all account your senses are excellent.
+By all accounts your senses are excellent.
 You and Elyssa must have both known that you were sending her down the fresher trail.
 You're not a coward, either; if anything, I'd have expected you to throw yourself after the intruder."

 Chris nodded.
 "You're not wrong.
 It just..."
 He remembered the voice of the dark heart. "...It seemed more important to find out where that thing had come from and how it got here."